edemartel/edemartel.github.com/_drafts/on-the-subject-of-greater-goods.md

 In the end, it was a pretty fun experiences, although things got really difficult near the end.
 But on we marched, and we ended the streaming with a great feeling of accomplishment.
 It was far from perfect, however.
 The lack of real preparation really hurt the whole thing, and having more than one stream to watch probably confused some viewer.

 But since we're not the kind of people who quit, we're doing it again this year.
+And we're going bigger.

 ### Onward to victory!

-Oh, but we got more ambitious this time.
+You see, we got more ambitious this time.
 Firstly, two other guys are going to join us, so we're gonna be a 4-man team.
-Instead of being each on our own like last time, we're doing it LAN-style.
+One of them mentionned that it would be an infinitely superior experience if, instead of being each on our own like last time, we were all sitting in the same room and doing it LAN-style.
+We agreed, so expect to see four men on a couch or in front of PCs, shouting idiocies and trying a bit too hard to be funny.
 We're planning to stream many more games than before, and some of them might even be console games.
-And our streaming setup is going to be slightly more elaborate.
+And our streaming setup is going to be slightly more elaborate, so that you can get all you the content you need by watching a single stream.
 In the end, we're hoping to reach a sufficient amount of hype to get donations, all in the benefit of Opération Enfant Soleil.

 Our hope is to make an even greater event and get people talking excitedly about it.
 Having all the participants in the same room will probably help with that, in the sense that it'll make the entire event more interesting and entertaining.